flashbots/flashbots-docs/docs/flashbots-protect/api/websockets.md

 ### Errors

 `Event.SOCKET_ERR` is used to listen to error events on the client.
 The `SocketErr` contains an event name for which the error occured as well as a message describing the error.
-The `SocketErr` may also contain `SocketErr.data` which included additional data pertaining to the event such as a bundle id.
+The `SocketErr` may also contain `SocketErr.data` which includes additional data pertaining to the event such as a bundle id.

 ```typescript
 socket.on(Event.SOCKET_ERR, (err: SocketErr) => {